Brixt18/flask-shoppingcart/README.md

 # Flask-Shoppingcart
 Flask-Shoppingcart is an extension to help you to build a simple shopping-cart to your e-commerce or anything that needs a shopping-cart usage in your [Flask](https://flask.palletsprojects.com/en/stable/) application.

+This library is designed for implementations requiring shopping-cart-like functionality.
+While the examples in this documentation are tailored towards a "clothing store" type implementation, please note that the usage can be adjusted to fit your system's specific needs.

 ## Instalation
 Install the extension with pip:
 ```shell